jeremieboudreault/jeremieboudreault.github.io/_pages/projects.md

 *As part of my PhD in data science and environmental health at INRS and my fellowship in artificial intelligence at INSPQ.*

-- Health impacts of extreme heat with machine learning models
+- Modelling health impacts of extreme heat with machine learning
-- Modelling the health costs of extreme heat in the province of Quebec
+- Estimating the health costs of extreme heat in the province of Quebec
 - Projecting the impacts of extreme heat with climate and socioeconomic change

 Related research : [Report #1](https://jeremieboudreault.github.io/research/)